Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Neural network architectures

 With respect to the graph and function type, the following main categories can be identified: \begin{itemize}

-\item \underline{Scene graphs}: Open–vocabulary $3$D scene graphs associate vision–language features with real-world entities (often in a hierarchical way), while remaining compact compared to dense map representations.
+\item \underline{Scene graphs}: Open-vocabulary $3$D scene graphs associate vision-language features with real-world entities (often in a hierarchical way), while remaining compact compared to dense map representations.
 This structure enables robots to query targets, to reason about relationships, and to define sub-goals to planners in large-scale environments \citep{gu2024conceptgraphs,rana2023sayplan,yan2025dynamic}.
-More recently, graphs are constructed online directly from RGB–D streams, using hierarchical structures for language–grounded navigation and adding functional links to the incorporated entities \citep{werby2024hierarchical,yin2024sg,zhang2025open}.
+More recently, graphs are constructed online directly from RGB-D streams, using hierarchical structures for language-grounded navigation and adding functional links to the incorporated entities \citep{werby2024hierarchical,yin2024sg,zhang2025open}.